GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Open reference page'
-seoTitle: 'Chrome Extensions Tutorial: Open reference page'
-subhead: 'This will be added later.'
-description: 'This will also be added later.'
+title: 'Quick API Reference'
+subhead: 'Tutorial focused on teaching extension service worker concepts.'
+description: 'Quickly access Chrome API reference with Omnibox.'
 date: 2023-04-02
 # updated: 2022-06-13
 ---

 ## Overview {: #overview }

-This tutorial builds an extension that allows users to open the Chrome API reference page using the omnibox.
-It also provides a daily extension tip.
+This tutorial builds an extension that allows users to open Chrome API reference pages using the omnibox.
+It also provides a daily Chrome extension tip.

 {% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/WmVEGpEZ9ts1J0pUOzEr.mp4", width="600", height="398", autoplay="true", muted="true"%}

-This tutorial explains how to do the following in an extension service worker:
+This article will show how to do the following tasks in an extension service worker:

 - Register a service worker and import modules.
-- Debug the extension service worker.
+- Find extension service worker logs.
 - Manage state and handle events.
 - Trigger periodic events.
 - Communicate with content scripts.